solidify/devops-extension-chuck-norris/README.md

 ## Contributions are welcome ##

-Here is how you can contribute to this project:
+Here is how you can contribute to this project: CI test

 - Submit bugs and help us verify fixes
 - Submit pull requests for bug fixes and features and discuss existing proposals